Azure/Moneo/README.md

     Note: If you are using an [Azure Ubuntu HPC-AI](https://github.com/Azure/azhpc-images) VM image you can find the Moneo in this path: /opt/azurehpc/tools/Moneo

-### Preffered Moneo Deployment ###
+### Prefered Moneo Deployment ###

-The preffered way to deploy Moneo is the headless method using Azure Managaed Grafana and Prometheus resources.
+The prefered way to deploy Moneo is the headless method using Azure Managaed Grafana and Prometheus resources.

 Complete the steps listed here: [Headless Deployment Guide](./docs/HeadlessDeployment.md)